clock - Kernel object used to track the progress of time.

 - The current ticks to clock transformation.

-- The current symmetric error estimate (if any) for the clock.
+- The current symmetric error bound estimate (if any) for the clock.

 - The last time the clock was updated as defined by the clock monotonic reference timeline.

 - An observation of the system tick counter which was taken during the observation of the clock.